Ab initio quantum dynamics as a scalable solution to the exoplanet opacity challenge: A case study of CO$_2$ in hydrogen atmosphere: Methods

 For this proof-of-concept application, we focus on reproducing the \textsl{few experimentally} known values, measured at different temperatures \citep{hanson2014,padmanabhan2014}, which connects an asymmetric stretch excited state with the ground state.
 The \citet{hanson2014} measurement targets P(24) transition of the 20012-00001 band, whereas \citet{padmanabhan2014} covers P(16)-P(34) transitions of the 30012-00001 band.
-(Spectroscopic notations, see section \ref{sec:notations}).
+(For spectroscopic notations, see section \ref{sec:notations}).
 Based on selection rules, the only allowed transitions are $v'_3=1,\,j_1' \text{~odd} \leftrightarrow v''_3=0,\ j_1''=j_1'\pm 1$.
 The nuclear spin statistics dictates that only even rotational levels in the ground vibrational state are populated because $\mathrm{^{12}C^{16}O_2}$ is a symmetric molecule with zero nuclear spin values for all atoms, hence exist only for even $j_1$ in the ground state and odd $j_1$ in the $v_3=1$ case.
-The $v_1$ excitation does not interfere with symmetry rules, merely acting as a spectator.
+The $v_1$ excitation does not interfere with symmetry rules, being fully symmetric, merely acting as a spectator to the IR transition as demonstrated in the experimental works \citep{hanson2014, padmanabhan2014} (Spectroscopic notations, see Sec. \ref{sec:notations}).

 The experimental values for the P24 ($m=-24$), in cm$^{-1}$/atm, are $\gamma = 0.112$, for \citep{hanson2014} and $\gamma = 0.113 \pm 0.006$, for \citep{padmanabhan2014}, emphasizing the weak dependence on the exact vibrational transition.
 Errors bars for \cite{hanson2014} are of the order of a few \%.